steve-westwood/explore-service/README.md

 #### End-to-End Tests

 To extend this microservice with end-to-end (E2E) tests, you could create a separate Go project that acts as a gRPC client and tests the containerized service locally.
-Although expensive, this test would be highly valuable for testing data integrity and performance.
+Although expensive, this test would be highly valuable for testing data coming in and out of the database.

 #### Logging and Metrics